joaomlneto/byzzbench/README.md

 This is a Gradle monorepo that contains the following modules:

-- `runner`: The core benchmarking suite.
+- `simulator`: The core benchmarking suite.
 Currently also includes the protocol implementations.
 - `webui`: A web interface for the benchmarking suite.

 ```